Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdReal.md

 ## Relational Operations

-Equality comparison between two real numbers is unaffected by rounding errors.
+Equality comparison between two real numbers seems to be unaffected by rounding errors.

 ### Equal To